Pitch bearing

-The pitch bearing, also named blade bearing, is a component of modern wind turbines which connect the rotor hub and the rotor blade.
-The bearing allows the required oscillation to control the loads and power of the wind turbine.
+The pitch bearing, or blade bearing, is a component of modern wind turbines which connects a rotor blade to the hub.
+The bearing allows the adjustments to the blade pitch, which helps control the loads and power of the wind turbine.
 The pitch system brings the blade to the desired position by adapting the aerodynamic angle of attack.
 The pitch system is also used for emergency breaks of the turbine system.

 Design

-Mostly large rolling element bearing are used as pitch bearings.
-The bearing is subjected to high bending moments, radial and axial loads in both directions.
-Therefore, the rolling elements for state of the art wind turbines are ball bearings, which are used in a double rowed four-point contact.
-This means each raceway carries on two points, and in sum four points are carrying.
+Mostly, large rolling-element bearings are used as pitch bearings.
+The bearing is subjected to high bending moments and radial and axial loads in both directions.
+Therefore, the rolling elements for state-of-the-art wind turbines are ball bearings, which are used in a double-rowed four-point contact.
+This means that each raceway carries on two points, and in sum four points are carrying.
 Other possible options are different arrangements of the rolling elements or multirow cylindrical roller bearings.
-Pitch bearing of modern wind turbines can reach diameters of more than 4 meters.
+Pitch bearings of modern wind turbines can reach diameters of more than 4 meters.

-Change of the lubricants can be carried out only with great time and cost expenditure.
+Changing the lubricants can be carried out only with great time and cost expenditure.
 Furthermore, due to the constant rotation of the hub, the used lubricant must remain in place.
 Therefore, the pitch bearings in wind turbines are usually lubricated with grease.
 The bearing experiences a wide range of operating conditions during operation.
-Therefore, the operating conditions are very difficult for greases over the entire turbine time.
+Therefore, the operating conditions are very difficult for greases over the turbine's life.
 The industrial greases that have been used so far have very different compositions and do not always lead to the desired result of preventing wear.